Capital punishment for juveniles in the United States: Post-Furman

-Since the reinstatement of the death penalty in 1976 when the Supreme Court ruled that the death penalty did not violate the Eighth Amendment's prohibition against cruel and unusual punishment, 22 people have been executed for crimes committed while they were under the age of 18.
-All of the 22 executed individuals were males.
-Twenty-one of them were age 17 when the crime occurred; one, Sean Sellers (executed on February 4, 1999, in Oklahoma), was 16 years old when he murdered his mother, stepfather, and a store clerk.
-Due to the slow process of appeals since 1976, none were actually under the age of 18 at the time of execution.
+Since the reinstatement of the capital punishment in 1976 when the Supreme Court ruled that it did not violate the Eighth Amendment's prohibition against cruel and unusual punishment, 22 people have been executed for crimes committed while they were under the age of 18.
+All of the 22 executed individuals were males, and all were in states located in the South.
+Twenty-one of them were age 17 when the crime occurred; one, Sean Sellers was 16 years old when he murdered his mother, stepfather, and a store clerk.
+One, Jay Kelly Pinkerton, had received another death sentence for a separate murder committed at age 18 and would not have been spared execution under Roper.

+Due to the process of appeals since 1976, all 22 juvenile offenders were adults when they were executed.
+The youngest at the time of execution was Steve Edward Roach, who was 23.
+The oldest at the time of execution was Joseph John Cannon, who was 38.
+Jay Kelly Pinkerton was executed solely for the murder he committed at age 17 since he exhausted his appeals in that case first.

 In Thompson v.
 Oklahoma (1988), the Supreme Court first held unconstitutional imposition of the death penalty for crime committed aged 15 or younger.
 But in the 1989 case Stanford v.
 Kentucky, it upheld capital punishment for crimes committed aged 16 or 17.
 Justice Scalia's plurality part of his opinion famously criticized Justice Brennan's dissent by accusing it of "replac[ing] judges of the law with a committee of philosopher-kings".
 Justice O'Connor was the key vote in both cases, being the lone justice to concur in the two.

 Sixteen years later, Roper v.
 Simmons overruled Stanford.
 Justice Kennedy, who concurred with Scalia's opinion in Stanford, instead wrote the opinion of the court in Roper and became the key vote.
 Justice O'Connor dissented.

 Before 2005, of the 38 U.S. states that allowed capital punishment: